Dave Akam: Professional career

-In 1984 he was signed by the renowned Italian team Gis Gelati to help the Italian hero win his first Giro d'Italia.
-Rumour has it that Akam was signed not only for his big engine, but also due to the fact he rode the same bike as Moser.
-Akam was immediately nicknamed "Rosso" on account of his red hair.
-Moser, at the time, was the holder of the hour record.
+In 1984 he was signed by the Italian team Gis Gelati to help the Italian Moser to win his first Giro d'Italia.
+Akam was nicknamed "Rosso" on account of his red hair.
 While in Italy, Akam lived with Moser's mother.
-Shortly after joining Gis Gelati Akam rode for Moser in the Vuelta a España after around only three weeks worth of training – Moser finished 10th overall and Akam pulled out after Stage 11.
-The team prepared for the 1984 Giro by winning the Team Time Trial event, the Cronostaffetta, and by racing the Tirreno–Adriatico in which Akam showed his form by coming 5th in the prologue time trial.
-Akam also produced a strong ride at the Giro del Trentino to cement his place on the Giro team.
-At the Giro, Akam played a key role in delivering Moser to first place in Verona and the first and only pink jersey of Moser's career at the Giro d'Italia.
-Akam rode most of the Giro on the front for Moser and, even as the tour came to a close, Akam's form was such that he finished 14th in the final stage individual time trial.
+Shortly after joining Gis Gelati Akam rode for Moser in the Vuelta a España, in which Moser finished 10th overall and Akam pulled out after Stage 11.
+The team prepared for the 1984 Giro by winning the Team Time Trial event, the Cronostaffetta, and by racing the Tirreno–Adriatico in which Akam came 5th in the prologue time trial.
+Akam also competed at the Giro del Trentino to cement his place on the Giro team.
+At the Giro, Akam played a role in delivering Moser to first place in Verona and the first and only pink jersey of Moser's career at the Giro d'Italia.
+Akam often rode the Giro on the front for Moser.
 Until Chris Froome's victory in 34 years later, Akam was the last Briton to ride on a Giro winner's team.

-In 1985 Akam was given an extension to his contract and began his preparations for the Giro well by putting in two strong time trial performances at the Tirreno–Adriatico.
+In 1985 Akam was given an extension to his contract and began his preparations for the Giro well by competing at the Tirreno–Adriatico.
 He again rode the Giro but this time he withdrew after Stage 9 due to a crash.
-Akam also rode alongside the legendary classics specialist Roger De Vlaeminck whilst at Gis Gelati.
+Akam also rode alongside the classics specialist Roger De Vlaeminck whilst at Gis Gelati.

 Akam joined the Dutch team PDM–Concorde in 1986 to ride for Pedro Delgado.
 Akam was offered another extension but in 1987 Akam opted to join the British outfit ANC-Halfords Cycling Team.

 Akam retired from cycling shortly afterwards, his career cut short by illness.
 Akam had raced the Giro, the Vuelta, Paris–Roubaix and Milan–San Remo.
-Throughout his career, Akam suffered from a mystery illness, he later stated "Moser could not work out why I would be going great guns one day and then doing nothing".
+Throughout his career, Akam suffered from a mystery illness.
 Akam on reflection states that his dream move in 1984 to Gis Gelati came too soon because he had no time to deal with his health problems – later diagnosed as hepatitis and a liver that functioned at only 70%.